Middleburg, Virginia | AUGUST 17-20, 2023

 Bryan Furman

 Bryan Furman is well known for his award-winning standards in all categories of barbeque.
 His pitmaster standards are well above most.
 Furman insists on using Heritage hogs for his meats.
 The Heritage hog is a perfectly marbled source of meat for smoking.
 He carefully selects woods for creating his signature smoke favors.
-He also is very selective in making his own side dishes using locally sourced, fresh Georgia Grown produce with a blend of unique ingredients.
-In 2022 he launched his signature line of BBQ Rubs called Bryan Furman 1432 BBQ Rubs.
+He also carefully selects woods for smoking and making his own side dishes using locally sourced produce with a blend of unique ingredients.
+In 2022, he released Bryan Furman 1432 BBQRub and Bryan Furman 1432 Brisket Rub which is now available for sale.
+In January of 2023, Bryan Furman released his three famous BBQ sauces, ATL Red Sauce, Peach Mustard BBQ Sauce, and Carolina Spicy Vinegar.

-Furman was recently featured on CBS Saturday Morning’s The Dish and named Atlanta’s BBQ King.
-Southern Living magazine selected his barbecue restaurant as one of “The South’s Top 50 Barbecue Joints 2018 and the New York Times recently mentioned that his restaurant is the only barbecue restaurant in Atlanta turning out whole-hog barbeque with heirloom-breed hogs.
+Furman has been featured on CBS Saturday Morning's The Dish and named Atlanta's BBQ King.
+Southern Living magazine selected his barbecue restaurant as one of "The South's Top 50 Barbecue Joints 2018 and the New York Times recently mentioned that his restaurant is the only barbecue restaurant in Atlanta turning out whole-hog barbeque with heirloom-breed hogs.

 Gregory Gourdet